Test ID: HBGSN Hepatitis B Surface Antigen Screen, Serum

 Testing Algorithm

-If hepatitis B surface antigen (HBsAg) screen is reactive with signal-to-cutoff ratio in the range of 1.00 to 100.0 then HBsAg confirmation will be performed at an additional charge.
+If the hepatitis B virus surface antigen (HBsAg) result is reactive with a cutoff index value greater than 1.00, then HBsAg confirmation testing will be performed at an additional charge.

 The following algorithms are available: